markcheret/footnotes/readme.txt

 - Bugfix: UI: Reference container: Collapse button fully clickable, not sign only
 - Bugfix: UI: Reference container: Collapse button 'collapse' with minus sign not hyphen-minus
 - Update: UX: Tooltip: set display predelay to 0 for responsiveness (was 800 since 2.0.0, 400 before)
+- Update: UX: Tooltip: set fade duration to 200ms both ways (was 200 in and 2000 out since 2.0.0, 0 in and 100 out before)
 - BUGFIX: Priority level back to PHP_INT_MAX (ref container positioning not this plugin’s responsibility)

 = 2.0.5 =